04 Feb How to meet 50 Interesting People

 I needed to build this business on the side.
 Now, one of the challenges that I was up against as well was that I had kind of a limited amount of time to work on my business, this side project, this side hustle.

-It was also one of the other challenges that was kind of stacked against me was that as we were launching this, we had actually made a move.
+It was also one of the other challenges that were kind of stacked against me was that as we were launching this, we had actually made a move.
 My wife and I met in college.

 How are you doing?
-University of Northern Iowa, right?
+The University of Northern Iowa, right?
 Then we went and after we graduated, we went and lived in Montana for a number of years.
 Then we went and I got promoted, and we worked in Chicago, lived in Chicago for a while, and then decided to move back to Iowa, partly to get closer to family part, partly to get ready to launch my business and all those things.

 As we did, I switched companies, and we moved back to a part of Iowa, even though I had grown up in Iowa, we moved back to the state, but we moved to a city that I’d never lived in, an area where I’d never lived.
 I was working for a new company, and I was living in a new area that I’d never lived in before.
 I felt like I knew no one.